The ~MESS~ that ~hurts~ and saves

 I ^Want to ^Talk about distortions fruitfully,

-yet I do not ^Want to touch nor ^Judge our distortions at all.
+yet I don't ^Want to touch nor ^Judge our distortions at all.

 They are not you